Agueria/Real-Estate-Property-App/README.md

-# Real estate property App
+# Real Estate Property App

 You can create houses in strapi.